Get rid of raccoons

 So if you think there might be wildlife residing in your attic or near your home, call an expert to catch the animals and clean up the mess.
 Nuisance Willdlife Removal technicians are Florida’s rodent and wildlife control experts, and are known as the Tampa Wildlife Removal specialists.
 We are true technicians, not just animal trappers.

-Thats right, Bat Season.
-In Florida, between April 15th and August 15th is considered Bat Maternity Season.
-Bats in Florida are already considered a beneficial and therefore protected species because of the massive amount of flying insects they consume at night.
-Thats why we never harm bats, even when we are called to remove them from a home or business.
 We just convince them to find another place to roost.
 However, during the maternity season, we are forbidden by law (and so are you) from molesting or disturbing bats, regardless of where they are roosting.
-Thats so the next generation of these little flying rodents is assured of consuming their fair share of nuisance insects from the Florida sky.
+That is so the next generation of these little flying rodents is assured of consuming their fair share of nuisance insects from the Florida sky.

 So if you suspect that a roost of bats has taken up residence in or near your house or out buildings, now is the time to call.
 We can prevent the problem from becoming worse, and clean up the area as well.
-One of the services we offer is attic insulation removal, attic decontamination and insulation replacement.
+One of the services we offer is attic insulation removal, attic decontamination, and insulation replacement.

-South Florida’s recent unusual cold weather might be helping with the problem of Non-Native species.
+South Florida’s recent unusual cold weather might be helping with the problem of nonnative species.

 Pythons and other snakes, reptiles and fish are dying by the thousands as temperatures drop.